2025 WaSHINGTOn State Legislative Session

 Representative Darya Farivar, Vice Chair, House Civil Rights & Judiciary Committee

-Representative Gerry Pollet, Member, Appropriations, Post Secondary Education & Workforce, Education, and Rules Committees
+Representative Gerry Pollet, Member, Appropriations, Post Secondary Education & Workforce, Education and Committees

-Senator Javier Valdez, Vice Chair, State Government, Tribal Affairs & Elections, and Joint Administrative Rules Review Committees43rd Legislative District
+Senator Javier Valdez, Chair, State Government, Tribal Affairs & Elections, and Vice Chair, Joint Administrative Rules Review Committees

 (Central Seattle)